Miro-H/miro-h.github.io/_pages/cv.md

 {% include base_path %}

 ## Research Interests
 My research interests are in the intersection of applied cryptography, system security, and privacy.
 I am excited about using mathematical techniques for cryptanalysis.
-Attacks contribute to identify the root causes for failures of cryptography in practice, which can then inform the design or improvement of systems to address these issues.
+I leverage attacks to identify the root causes of cryptography failures in practice, and then build or improve systems to address these failures.

 ## Education